 Which do you prefer?
 Tsubu-an or Koshia-an?

-For the An of Azuki paste, there are two types that are different in texture, one is Tsubu-an (つぶあん) paste containing seed coats, and the other is Koshi-an (こしあん) paste where the seed coats are all removed.
-Actually, this different in texture is a concern for Japanese people, which sometimes brings a heated discussion, like talking about peanut butter types, cranky or smooth.
+For the An of Azuki paste, there are two types that are difference in texture, one is Tsubu-an (つぶあん) paste containing seed coats, and the other is Koshi-an (こしあん) paste where the seed coats are all removed.
+Actually, this difference in texture is a concern for Japanese people, which sometimes brings a heated discussion to find which type of An is better, like talking about peanut butter types, cranky or smooth.

 For An sweets like Manju (饅頭), Daifuku (大福) , and Anpan (あんぱん), both Tsubu-an and Koshi-an types are usually sold at shops for offering customers choice.
-For Taiyaki, (たいやき fish-shaped cake filled with An) Koshi-an type is rarely available, somehow, always makeing Koshi-an lovers wonder.
+For Taiyaki, (たいやき fish-shaped cake filled with An) Koshi-an type is rarely available, somehow, that always maks Koshi-an lovers wonder.

 Extra Story | Anpan, a Japanese sweets invented by a last samurai.

 Anpan is a sweet bun filled with "An", the sweet red bean(Azuki) paste.
 Bread is called "Pan" in Japanese, so An-pan means "bread containing Azuki paste.
-It sounds a bit exaggerated, but, the invention of Anpan was a help opening the door to Japanese people to accept western culture about 130 years ago.
+It sounds a bit exaggerated, but, the invention of Anpan was a help opening the door to Japanese people to accept western culture more than 140 years ago.

 When the Edo period was over, many Samurai soldiers lost their jobs, and Kimura Yasubei, the inventor of An-pan, was one of those Last Samurai.
 After losing a job of Samurai, he opened a bakery as he presumed that it was the time for Japanese people to accept more western culture.

 Kimuraya, the bakery Kimura Yasubei opened, still exists in Ginza, Tokyo, always crowded with people coming to buy Anpan.
-Anpan is now sold at super market or convenience stores, so just try one to enjoy the taste made by a last Samurai.
+Anpan is now sold at supermarket or convenience stores, so just try one to enjoy the taste made by the last Samurai.